ShreyasKasar/gemini-ai-chatbot-demo/Readme.md

 # Gemini AI

-Gemini AI is a Streamlit web application that integrates with Google's Generative AI models for various tasks such as chat, image captioning, text embedding, and asking questions.
+This Gemini AI Chatbot is a Streamlit web application that integrates with Google's Generative AI models for various tasks such as chat, image captioning, text embedding, and asking questions.

 ## Features